 These parts were home made with resin, after making masters, rubber moulds and a lot of work.
 Masters were made using drawings, looking at pictures through various angles and also smaller models in 1/48 and 1/72 scale.

 With the hobbyist resin pouring process, air bubbles are unavoidable.NOTE: the radar fairing could also be used for a Skyraider AEW conversion in 1/32 scale as they were similar.

-Do you want to attempt building a Warner in this 1/32 scale yourself, look for my home made conversion set here at the INFORMATION & ORDER PAGE
+Do you want to attempt modelling a Warner in this 1/32 scale yourself, look for my home made conversion set here at the INFORMATION & ORDER PAGE

 As the weight of the resin parts is